Articles On Depression Aren’t Cure: Managing Symptoms Of Depression

 Is online therapy effective?

 Many people have been able to see results in their lives after engaging in online cognitive behavioral therapy for depression.
-A recent Frontiers in Psychiatry study has indicated that online therapy can be just as effective as in-person therapy for many, across a range of age groups.
+A recent Frontiers in Psychiatry study has indicated that online therapy can be just as effective as in-person therapy for many across a range of age groups.
 This finding can be especially promising for those who feel that online therapy can be more convenient and approachable than other methods of intervention at this time.

 Takeaway

-How does depression impact us?
+How does depression impact an individual?

 Depression belongs to a class of mental disorders that affect how you feel, think, and act.
-It can cause feelings of sadness and/or a loss of interest in activities you once enjoyed.
+It can cause low mood, feelings of sadness and/or a loss of interest in activities you once enjoyed.
 Left untreated, severe depression can begin to negatively affect your physical health, too.

 Depression symptoms can vary from mild to severe and may include:

-- Feeling sad or anxious
+Feeling sad or anxious

-- Loss of interest in activities you once enjoyed
+Loss of interest in activities you once enjoyed

-- Weight loss or weight gain
+Weight loss or weight gain

-- Insomnia or oversleeping
+Insomnia or oversleeping

-- Fatigue or lack of energy
+Fatigue or lack of energy

-- Feeling worthless or guilty
+Feeling worthless or guilty

-- Difficulty thinking, concentrating, or making decisions
+Difficulty thinking, concentrating, or making decisions

-- Thoughts of death or self-harm
+Thoughts of death or self-harm

-To meet the criteria for a depression diagnosis, you must experience one or more of these symptoms for at least two weeks and rule out medical conditions as a possible explanation for changes in functioning.
+To meet the criteria for a depression diagnosis, you must experience one or more of these common symptoms for at least two weeks and rule out medical conditions as a possible explanation for changes in functioning.
 Though it can feel overwhelming, treating depression is possible through a combination of interventions.

-Why should I write about depression?
+Why should I journal about depression?

 Journaling is a commonly used intervention to manage depression.
 Writing down your thoughts can help you in several ways.